Ukraine has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 National position

-In October 2023, Ukraine voted against an annual UN General Assembly resolution that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
-Between 2018 and 2022, it consistently abstained from voting on the resolution.
+Since 2023, Ukraine has voted against an annual UN General Assembly resolution that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
+Between 2018 and 2022, it abstained from voting on the resolution.

 TPNW negotiations